-If you’re unsure whether your Mechanicsburg house has unhealthy indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Mechanicsburg house has poor indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more contaminated than outdoors, which could create long-term health issues.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which might create long-term health problems.

-We’ve made a list of the most frequent causes of bad IAQ, the problems they create and how you can fix these indoor air pollutants.
-If you’re troubled by the air inside your home, we advise consulting with a specialist like H & H Service Company about which products are a good fit for your home.
+We’ve compiled a list of the most ordinary causes of inferior IAQ, the problems they make and how you can remedy these indoor air pollutants.
+If you’re worried about the air inside your residence, we advise talking with a professional like H & H Service Company about which products are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors released by everyday household things.
+Volatile organic compounds, or VOCs, are fumes leaked by everyday household things.

 They’re found in paint and stains along with: